ollimenzel/blog/content/post/2023/10/SecretlyChangeSPData/index.md

 ---
-title: "Update SharePoint Metadata Silently with PnP PowerShell"
+title: "Silently Update SharePoint Metadata with PnP PowerShell: A Guide for Admins"
-description: "Master SharePoint updates with PnP PowerShell—no history rewrites.
-Discover how to maintain metadata integrity effortlessly.
-Perfect for admins and IT pros!"
+description: "Master the art of updating SharePoint metadata without rewriting the file history using PnP PowerShell.
+This guide offers a seamless approach to preserving metadata integrity, tailored for administrators and IT professionals."
 date: 2023-11-06T15:58:22+01:00
 draft: false
 author: Oliver